Pearson posts flat nine-month revenue, CFO to step down

-LONDON British education and media group Pearson (PSON.L) posted flat underlying revenue for the nine months to end-September, a result it said showed the company was performing competitively in difficult markets.
+LONDON Oct 24 British education and media group Pearson posted flat underlying revenue for the nine months to end-September, a result it said showed the company was performing competitively in difficult markets.

 Analysts at Citi were expecting underlying revenue to fall by about 1 percent.